JeffersonLab/swcarpentry-jlab-jupyter/_episodes/01-introduction.md

 You can upload multiple files at once by selecting them in the upload dialog.
 You will need to confirm the files individually before they will be uploaded.

-> ## Upload sample notebooks on the Jefferson Lab Jupyter server!
+> ## Upload sample notebooks on the Jefferson Lab Jupyter server
 >
 > Log in to the Jefferson Lab Jupyter server at [jupyter.jlab.org](https://jupyter.jlab.org)
 > and perform the following actions: